Cathy, Junior Consultant, Xccelerate, shares her QMobility experience

 There comes a time in a person’s career when their current job and their long-term ambitions no longer complement each other.
 It often leaves an individual at a crossroads where a desire to stay with a company clashes with a lack of access to jobs that further their career, or where a company’s thought processes about career progression inhibit that person from staying.
 And while there is perhaps no company that can design an employee experience that prevents the loss of incredibly talented people at every step, creating the space and direction for internal talent growth presents an opportunity for a person to maximize their impact and their growth potential where they are.

 However, internal mobility opens a variety of concerns within teams, including talent gaps, diversifying and developing culture, and transition times.
 Balancing the absolute need to develop the talented people in a team with the inevitable impacts of an internal move means that internal mobility shouldn’t be a casual act.
 It is an opportunity for the development of a program that keeps employee experience at its heart.
 Enter Q-Mobility; the custom-designed internal mobility program meant to enable Qualtricians in their efforts to pursue fully-realized career paths.
 We’ve reached out to some of the Q-Mobility participants to ask them to share about their experience.
-Introducing Laura and her story of “Why Qualtrics: Q-Mobility Edition.”
+Introducing Cathy and her story of “Why Qualtrics: Q-Mobility Edition.”

 How long have you been with Qualtrics?